weather-gov/api/README.md

 #### Note: This forum is **not** for outages or operational issues!
 Any outages or other technical operational issues with the live service should be reported to the NWS Telecommunications Operations Center by emailing TOC.NWSTG@noaa.gov or calling (301) 713-0902.

+### DISCLAIMER
+Any non-government resources, services, or service providers listed or linked in these pages are provided for your convenience and such listing or linking does not constitute any recommendation or endorsement of these resources by the National Weather Service, NOAA, or the US Department of Commerce.

 ---

 ### What's the API?